cmu-sei/causal-lair/doc/getting_started.md

 Before beginning analysis with the tool, it is useful to carefully consider the causal scenario that the classifier model is used to solve.
 Understanding the scenario variables to be analyzed and confirming completeness of the data will contribute to gaining insight from the AIR results.

-More detailed information about preparing the scenario for analysis can be found in: SCENARIO DEFINITION WORKSHEET Job Aid.
+More detailed information about preparing the scenario for analysis can be found in [Scenario Definition Worksheet](./scenario_definition_worksheet.md)

 ### Step 1: Building your Causal Graph

 Once the AIR tool is successfully installed, it will open in the web browser.

-More detailed instructions can be found in: **TOOL INSTALLATION INSTRUCTIONS** Job Aid.
+More detailed instructions can be found in [AIR Tool Installation Instructions](./Installation_Instructions.md)

 The tool will first prompt the user to upload their data file.
 This file should conform to the characteristics outlined in the "Model and Data Requirements" section above.
 This file is most helpful if it is either the same data that was used to build the AI classifier in question or if it is data that is otherwise fed (or could be fed) to the AI classifier to make predictions.
 The blue status bar will confirm when upload is complete.